 Q: If I just want to learn about i.e. portraiture, will the workshop be dedicated to this?

 A: Yes – each workshop can be catered for individually needs if required.
 This can be discussed prior to booking.

 Q: Do the workshops include food/beverages?

-A: Each workshop will include lunch and cold drinks (water and soft drinks only).
+A: Each workshop will include lunch and cold drinks, tea, and coffee

 Q: Do you provide transport?

 A: Each person will be expected to make their own way to and from the designated workshop location.
 However, if the workshop includes traveling to another location, during any particular day, we will provide local transport.

 All workshop participant will receive a Photos Tell Stories ‘certificate of attendance‘ on completion of the workshop.

 Medical care: a basic medical kit will be available during each workshop.
 However, each participant will be responsible for themselves and although non of the workshops will include any kind of extreme activity, please ensure you have adequate insurance coverage.

 PLEASE NOTE: Jason is not a specialist in wildlife photography – i.e. apologies, but we do not cater to birders/twitchers.